Paris events in March celebrate early signs of spring and longer days to the City of Lights as activities move outside again.

 Can you imagine Paris without cars or any of their accompanying pollution and noise?

-You can experience this on Sunday, March 5 - as well as the first Sunday of every month throughout many central Paris neighborhoods.
-Some extend this to include every Sunday plus public holidays - and a few areas go car-free on Saturdays as well.
+You can enjoy this unique experience on Sunday, March 2 - as well as the first Sunday of every month throughout many central Paris neighborhoods.
+Some extend the car-free periods to include every Sunday plus public holidays - and a few areas go car-free on Saturdays as well.

 Initially, these closures took place primarily in the 1st, 2nd, 3rd, and 4th arrondissements closest to the city's center, but now almost every district has at least one area with street closures.
 You can find a growing list of these areas on the City of Paris's website.